Subscribe to RSS feeds Bulkowski Blog via RSS

 Bearish Engulfing

 The bearish engulfing candlestick performs best after a downward breakout, but really sucks after an upward one.
-Compare the ranks of 103 and 100 for upward breakouts in a bull/bear market, respectively, with 25 and 21 for downward breakouts.
+Compare the ranks of 103 and 100 candles for upward breakouts in a bull/bear market, respectively, with 25 and 21 candles for downward breakouts.

 The bullish engulfing candlestick is just like it sounds.
 In an upward price trend, look for a white candle followed by a black candle the body of which overlaps the body of the white candle.
 By overlaps, I mean the body of the black candle has an open above the prior close and a close below the prior open.
 The black body is taller than the white body, and everything appears in an upward price trend.
 Still confused?
 Just look at a picture of the ideal bearish engulfing candlestick above.